ZeshanRasul/NocteEngine/README.md

 Nocte Engine is a real-time path tracing rendering engine built using DirectX Raytracing (DXR).
 The project was born out of my passion for pushing the boundaries of real-time physically accurate rendering techniques and to build a strong understanding of the real-world considerations involved in creating beautiful and realistic worlds in 3D interactive media.

-While I have previous experience with rasterisation-based engines made in DirectX 12 and OpenGL, my love of low-level programming along with a deep fascination of the science and mathematics behind ray tracing algorithms fuelled my desire to create a real-time path tracer.
+While I have previous experience with rasterization-based engines made in DirectX 12 and OpenGL, my love of low-level programming along with a deep fascination of the science and mathematics behind ray tracing algorithms fueled my desire to create a real-time path tracer.